 Building Codes Authority

-The Construction Code Group is an authority formed by the City of Frankenmuth, Frankenmuth Township and Blumfield Township.
+The Construction Code Group is an authority formed by the City of Frankenmuth, Frankenmuth Township, Blumfield Township, and Tuscola Township.
 This authority provides for inspection services on a part time basis for member communities.

 Staff of the Construction Code Group work as a team to help assure that the built environment complies with minimum health, welfare and safety standards.
 Whether you are a performing your own work as an Owner of a single-family dwelling or hiring a Building, Electrical, Plumbing, or Mechanical Contractor, permits and plans may be required.
 Please refer to the FAQ for additional direction.
 If you are a resident and are considering improvements to your home, you may also find additional direction here.